Mykolas Biržiška: Biography

-Born in a noble Lithuanian family Biržiška was twice expelled from the Gymnasium in Šiauliai after refusing to attend Orthodox services, and after organising a Lithuanian evening, although later was allowed to finish the studies.
+Biržiška was twice expelled from the Gymnasium in Šiauliai after refusing to attend Orthodox services, and after organising a Lithuanian evening, although later was allowed to finish the studies.
+In the Russian census of 1897, Mykolas Biržiška declared himself to be Polish, although his brothers Vaclovas and Viktoras and his father registered as Samogitians.
+He later regretted this declaration.
+Biržiška ultimately declared himself a Lithuanian while studying in Moscow.

-He graduated from law school at the University of Moscow in 1907.
+He graduated from law school at the Imperial Moscow University in 1907.
 He was arrested at a student meeting in 1902 for advocating Lithuanian causes and served part of a two-year sentence, but succeeded in regaining admission to the university.
 After returning to Vilnius, he became involved in the independence movement, frequently contributing articles to periodicals and later working with the War Relief Committee. at the time he was also working as assistant of Tadeusz Wróblewski.
 In 1915 he became principal of the first Lithuanian high school in Vilnius.

 Together with his fellows he wrote a letter for US President Woodrow Wilson asking for support for Independence of Lithuania.